 You can use your participation in parties as a selling point when pitching brands.
 Brands don’t know what a linky party is, they certainly don’t understand the linky party benefits!
 Do you link up to 100 parties a week?
 When pitching a brand, you can mention that “this post will be shared on over 100 related websites.”
 Brands like to know you are willing to put a little extra effort into getting their product seen.
 If your links tend to get highlighted on specific parties, tell the brand that if you are featured then the reach of your post will be even greater.

 If you host a linky party, make sure to feature some of your own posts before the linkup.
 I know a blogger who highlights her sponsored posts for the week at the top of her linky party posts.
 If 300 bloggers regularly link up to your party, that’s 300 views you can promote to the brand.
 If you send out a reminder email to your linky party list you can tell a brand that the post will be seen by your reader subscriber list plus the subscribers on your blogger list.
 Long running linky party hosts have massive blogger lists.

 If you plan to coach or teach courses to other bloggers, you’ll need a blogger email list.
 Even if coaching is a far distant goal, it’s never too early to work on your list.
 As long as you clearly notify bloggers that link up that you will be sending link party reminders and any useful blogging related information, there shouldn’t be any complaints.

-Yes, you can grow your traffic and help your SEO with Linky Parties.
+If you have tried link building with serpninja , yes, you can grow your traffic and help your SEO with Linky Parties as well.
 But you can also use them to meet your blogging besties, to land sponsored posts, and to grow your email list for the future.
 Think outside of the box when you are weighing whether or not to participate in linky parties!